margusliinev/dayz-server-browser/README.md

     - This process is subject to rate limits, so it may take some time for new or updated server data to appear.

 - **API:**
-    - The API serves requests from the frontend UI and other clients.
+    - The API serves requests for the frontend UI and other clients.
     - Most API endpoints simply query the database for server information collected by the background crons.
     - There is a special endpoint that allows users to request a refresh of the player count for a specific server.
 This operation is not heavily rate limited and provides near real-time player numbers.